CodeYourFuture/syllabus-archive/databases/lesson1.md

 Some of the tables contain IDs of related records, such as the appointment table's `id` column, but we still have to explicitly define our relationships.
 Before we jump into this, let's run some simple queries against the database.

+## Where is the database?

+The above database, with which we'll be working today, can be found in the [_Introduction to SQL_ repo](https://github.com/CodeYourFuture/introduction-to-sql); please clone this before proceeding.

 ## Browsing the database